Scaffolders design, construct and remove scaffolding around buildings and other structures such as bridges.

 - doing further training and completing the New Zealand Certificate in Scaffolding (Level 5)

 - being prepared to travel to heavy industry sites during their maintenance sessions, when demand for temporary scaffolders is high

 Scaffolders are also needed for work on power stations and offshore oil and gas platforms, such as Marsden Point and Taranaki's Maui gas field.

-- Burke, G, chief executive officer, Scaffolding, Access & Rigging New Zealand, Careers New Zealand interview, May 2016.
+- Burke, G, chief executive officer, Scaffolding, Access & Rigging New Zealand, Careers Directorate – Tertiary Education Commission interview, January 2018.

 - Ministry of Business, Innovation and Employment, '2006-2014 Occupation Data' (prepared for Careers New Zealand), 2015.

 Scaffolders may progress to set up their own scaffolding business or move into scaffolding team leader or management roles, or construction management roles.

 Scaffolders with a New Zealand Certificate in Scaffolding (Level 5) can move into civil engineering work.